How to speed up my claim

 Many people are self-employed or undertake more than one employment i.e. they have a part-time job.
 For some, their occupation changes during the life of a policy.
 If you are self-employed, the easiest way to demonstrate this is to supply us with your last annual return.
 It would also help to be supplied with an advertisement for your services and the last few invoices you issued.

-Do you have criminal conditions and if so, for what and are they spent?
+Do you have any criminal convictions and, if so, for what offences, and are they ‘spent’?
 Click here for further information.

 about the vehicle